Characters from The Wolf Among Us:

 - Freudian Slip: When Bigby is grilling him in "Faith", it initially sounds like he's talking about him and Faith, but he's actually talking about rescuing Red Riding Hood.

 - Hair-Trigger Temper: At the beginning of the game, even seeing Bigby is enough to set him off, although he was pretty riled up (and pretty drunk) by that point anyway.
+He even mentions that he has a bad temper and he admits he mixes it with alcohol at times.

 - Mood-Swinger: Goes with Drowning His Sorrows.